-What is your outlook for European LHG demond?
+What is your outlook for European LNG demand?

 What we have in Europe is this rather paradoxical situation where it is making 30-year decisions one year at a time.
-Europe has a long term need for fossi fuel energy, particularly natural gas.
-But it is: making those decisions on an incremental basis rather than looking at the long term.
-It is not feasible to say we are going to make two three four-year decisions at a time because we are going to replace fossil fuels in no time flat, it is not happening.
-The political narrative does not fit the resittles of what the energy sources need in terms of contracting, which is Europe needs to be more dependent on long-term contracted US LNG.
-So rather than reject it.
-Europe should be looking Could Europe return to Russia for gos at poly after the Ukraine War? i think it is highly unlikely that Russia will become a major gas supplier into Europe once again.
+Europe has a long term need for fossil fuel energy, particularly natural gas.
+But it is making those decisions on an incremental basis rather than looking at the long term.
+It is not feasible to say we are going to make two, three, four-year decisions at a time because we are going to replace fossil fuels in no time flat.
+It is not happening.
+The political narrative does not fit the realities of what the energy sources need in terms of contracting, which is Europe needs to be more dependent on long-term contracted US LNG.
+So rather than reject it, Europe should be looking for it.
+Could Europe return to Russia for gas supply after the Ukraine War?
+I think it is highly unlikely that Russia will become a major gas supplier into Europe once again.
 I know we make decisions without necessarily looking at the past in the energy industry, but Europe has replaced Russian gas.
 That is done!
 I think Europe remains a stable and strong market for LNG.
 That market has reset itself on a dependable long-term source of gas from LNG.
 I disagree with the thesis that Europe is a risky market for LNG or for US LNG for that matter.
 I think Europe remains a stable and strong market for LNG."
-What is the outlook for Asian LNG demand to reclaim its global supremacy from Europe in 2024?